 As a society, we’re still processing how to cope with this new reality of Snapchat celebrities, Instagramers and influencers.

 Naturally, the film industry is searching for the ways to talk about it too.
 And the thing is – it has to do that soon.
 Because more and more hot topics will be related to these gossips and online fame.
-“Dollhouse:…” is an attempt to approach it in a witty, sarcastic way, but the result is beyond anything bad I’ve seen this year (and I’ve seen a lot).
+Dollhouse: The Eradication of Female Subjectivity from American Popular Culture (2018) is an attempt to approach it in a witty, sarcastic way, but the result is beyond anything bad I’ve seen this year (and I’ve seen a lot).

 Before I go into what’s wrong, let me just say that the only merit of Nicole Brending’s directorial debut is its short time.

 Junie Spoons – the embodiment of young female celebrities – does everything to be on everyone’s mouths.
 I get it.
 She is also a product of the rotten society.
 I get it too.
-Spoons is basically the embodiment of what’s wrong with the modern “us”.
-Junie sings about sex while claiming to be an ardent Christian, she makes a video in which she masturbates with a spoon (because her name is Spoons, right?) and even sells her vagina (literally…) when the media moves to someone else.
-All that takes place while she’s still a teenager.
+Spoons is basically the embodiment of what’s wrong with the modern “us“.
+Junie sings about sex while claiming to be an ardent Christian, she makes a video in which she masturbates with a spoon (because her name is Spoons, right?) and even sells her vagina (literally…) when the media moves on to some other celebrity.
+All of that takes place while she’s still a teenager.

 Most of the scenes belong to a cheap show from Adult Swim, but not to a film that actually has something interesting to say.
 Following the documentary narrative, Brending builds Junie’s story from short interviews with people somehow related to Junie – her deranged mother, a creep who claims to be “an expert on Junie Spoons” and a guy, who impersonates every black rapper stereotype in existence.
 Some of these opinions are supposed to be funny (I’d dare to say that that’s the main intention), some push the plot forward.
 But the tone of it all is heavy as a rock.